Peacock Alley (1930 film): Production

 Produced by Tiffany Pictures, the film was lavishly produced with elaborate sets despite its low budget.
 Murray's silent films had been very successful and she and Bob Leonard had been founding members of Tiffany.
 However, by the time this remake was produced Murray's marriage to Leonard had come to an end as had the fortunes of Tiffany Pictures.

 The film was intended to be a comeback vehicle for Murray as her career had declined after she was unofficially blacklisted by Louis B. Mayer after she walked out on her MGM contract in 1927.
 Unlike the silent version, the sound remake of Peacock Alley did not boost Murray's career and earned mostly unfavorable reviews.
 Photoplay called the film "a sorry affair" and Murray's performance "more affected and more bee-stung of mouth than ever.
 You'll laugh at the drama and weep over the comedy."

 Murray alleged that Tiffany Pictures' crew had damaged her career by way of their technical incompetence displayed throughout the film.
 Because of this, she attempted to sue the company for $1,750,000, but was unsuccessful.

+Censorship

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the removal of the close-up curtain calls where the dancers' navels are showing.